Stars of the Night relates the incredible story of Nicholas Winton and the Czech kindertransport.

 The illustrations in Stars of the Night were created by artist Selina Alko with acrylic paint, colored pencil and collage.

-Stars of the Night is a picture book that introduces the Czech kindertransport to younger readers in a simple manner, allowing for further exploration and learning about this event and the remarkable Nicholas Winton who orchestrated it.
+Stars of the Night is a picture book that introduces the Czech kindertransport to younger readers in a simple manner, allowing for further exploration and learning about this event and the remarkable Nicholas Winton who orchestrated one aspect of it.
 His story demonstrates how one person can make a significant difference in the lives of many.
 As Joe Schlesinger remarked about Nicholas Winton, "This is the man who gave me the rest of my life."

 Book Details: